marshallward/f90nml/README.rst

 f90nml
 ======

-A Fortran 90 namelist parser
+A Python module for parsing Fortran namelist files

 About f90nml